feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 layout: default
 title: Horizontal grid in CPP
 parent: Your Tutorial
+nav_order: 1
 permalink: docs/your_tutorial/page_1/
 ---
 ```
+Here, the "nav_order" only has local effect under "Your Tutorial", and you should assign an appropriate value to each of your tutorial pages.

 ## Minor edits
 If you need to do some minor edits on the existing pages of a tutorial, the easiest way is probably directly editing the source code on Github's webpage.